SwissDataScienceCenter/renku/docs/introduction/index.rst

 .. epigraph::

-   **Renku** (連句), *plural* **renku**, *a genre of Japanese linked-verse poetry in which two or more poets supply alternating sections of a poem linked by verbal and thematic associations.*
+   **Renku** (連句 "linked verses"), is a Japanese form of popular collaborative linked verse poetry, written by more than one author working together.*

-   -- Encyclopædia Britannica
+   -- Wikipedia

-**Renku** is a scalable and secure open software platform designed to foster multidisciplinary data (science) collaboration.
+**Renku** is a software platform designed to foster multidisciplinary data (science) collaboration.

-The platform allows (data)scientists to:

-* Capture complete lineage up to original raw data for detailed traceability, auditability & reproducibility.
+The platform:

+* Allows data scientists to easily make their analyses reproducible by automatically capturing the lineage of results in a Knowledge Graph

-* Share their work and reuse the work of others as building blocks in their own analyses
+* Makes parts of recorded data science pipelines reusable by others as building blocks in their own analyses

+* Provides tools for working with the Knowledge Graph for the purposes of traceability and auditability

 Philosophy